Frequently Asked Questions About LCF Georgia

 - You CAN make a gift in memory or as a tribute to someone.
 We will recognize the person you dedicate your gift to in our annual report.
 Make sure you fill out all the fields when making your donation.

-- Should you become an “Anchor Funder” to jump start and provide sustainability to our Giving Circles, your name and logo will be recognized in our annual report and online with a link to a page of your choice.
-Your fund can also become part of an endowment to support our work.
+- Should you become an “Anchor Funder” to jump start and provide sustainability to our Educational Scholarships or Civic Participation Fund, your name and logo will be recognized in our annual report and online with a link to a page of your choice.
+Your contributions can also be invested as an endowment to support our work.

 - If you are a corporate, private or family foundation with a specific interest, we are happy to work with you.
 Our reach is wide and through our member organizations, deep.
 You can be anchor funder, you can fund specific programming or can provide support to one of our strategies.

 What are the tax advantages of donating to the Latino Community Fund?